Instructions for use! This

 the local village women.

 We finished helping the village and met Tashi’s Aunt and Uncle.
-They spoke no
+They spoke

 English and lived in the most amazing mud house.
-A notched log provided the way
+A notched log provided the

-up into the kitchen were we would spend many hours listening to Tashi and his
+up into the kitchen were we would spend many hours listening

 and the voice of his uncle who has worked so hard, sounding low and raspy, but

 filled with joy and love as well.
-Here began Matt’s love affair with butter tea,
+Here began Matt’s love affair with butter

 as well as our introduction to buckwheat bread with its spicy garlic and chili